 - collaborate with colleagues from diverse academic and teaching backgrounds;

 - demonstrate a critical understanding of the principles of effective teaching, learning, and assessment in higher education;

 - demonstrate critical self-reflection that relates one’s own teaching practice to theory and research;

 - discuss contemporary issues and challenges facing students in higher education and the implications for educators; and

 - connect theory, scholarship, and practical understanding to propose practical solutions for teachers across the university.

-In Semester 1, the MTC will run from 16 February 2021 – 13 June 2021.
-The following two dates comprise the two synchronous sessions for which participants must be available.
+In Semester 2, the MTC will run from 13 July 2021 – 14 November 2021.
+Participants must attend the First Forum AND the Second Forum.
 The remainder of the commitment will be asynchronous.

 |Second Forum||Thursday 12 August, 9:30-11:30am||Online|